-Discovery by Karina Fabian contains zero G humans, zerogs.
+- Discovery contains zero-G humans, zerogs.
 You get brief mentions of a war between them and normal humans and a little information on their genetic engineering.

-The book Discovery is available in both print and Amazon Kindle editions.
+- The book is available in both print and Amazon Kindle editions.